Home Compare PNFP vs WTFC

 Wintrust Financial Corporation sits in the stronger part of the group on stability, while Pinnacle Financial Partners, Inc. is closer to mid-pack.

-Both are strong on profitability, but Pinnacle Financial Partners, Inc. still ranks higher.
+Both rank well on growth, but Pinnacle Financial Partners, Inc. still sits higher.

 Stability — Dominant Gap